 DraftKings and FanDuel

-For more information about the marketing of fantasy sports contests and TINA.org’s coverage of them, click here.
+For more information about other class-action lawsuits regarding fantasy sports and TINA.org’s coverage of the topic, click here.